ceri-num/lct-decision-making/game421/decision-tree2.md

 That requires to increase the *PlayerDT* class with a *score* attribute.

 The final example could be downloaded [here](https://raw.githubusercontent.com/ceri-num/module-DUU/master/codes/player421DT.py).
-Normally the proposed AI as a score arround **263 +/- 3**.
+This proposed AI as a score arround **263 +/- 3**.